nandunair99/BACnet-project/README.md

 • Designed a dynamic system for adding and removing value change listeners for all parameters.
-This feature streamlined monitoring and facilitated prompt responses to parameter changes
+This feature streamlined monitoring and facilitated prompt responses to parameter changes.

-• Tech Stack: BACnet4j wrapper library for communicating to the device using BACnet protocol and Quartz Job Scheduler for scheduling listeners with Java 8
+• Tech Stack: BACnet4j wrapper library for communicating to the device using BACnet protocol and Quartz Job Scheduler for scheduling listeners with Java 8.